 Hawaii is the 50th state of the United States.
 Its capital and largest city is Honolulu.
 It is not located in what geographers call as the contiguous “Americas” but is instead situated in Oceania as an archipelago, which means Hawaii is composed of many islands.

 Hawaii is made up of eight major islands.
-The seven islands that are inhabited are Hawaii, Maui, O’ahu, Kaua, Moloka, Lana and Kaho’olawe.
+The seven islands that are inhabited are Hawaii, Maui, O’ahu, Kaua, Molokai, Lana, and Kaho’olawe.
 The last island, Nil’hau, is privately owned and access to it is determined by the family who owns it.
-The rest are small islands or islets.
+The remaining are small islands or islets.
 Its highest mountain is Mauna Kea, at 13,796 feet.

-The Hawaiian Islands were created by underwater volcanic motions.
+The Hawaiian Islands were created by underwater volcanic activity.
 There are still a number of volcanoes in the state.
-Its unique location also produces unique wild life and vegetation.
+Its unique location also produces unique wildlife and vegetation.
 It is the state with the most number of endangered species.
 An example is the plant Brighamia, which has to be taken under the special care of botanists for it to flourish and survive.

 The climate is tropical.
 The heat doesn’t go overboard because it is tempered by the trade winds.

 As of 2015, there are 1,431,603 people living in Hawaii.
 The majority of the population is composed of Asians, which makes Hawaii unique in the US.
 The people in Hawaii speak two languages, namely English and Hawaiian.